Two prop analyzers. One uses 8 AI agents. The other shows you odds.

 Does Propeller have a free tier?

 Yes.
 Propeller's free tier includes 5 fully analyzed props per day — complete with AI confidence scores and per-agent breakdowns.
 No credit card is required to start.
-The paid plan at $9.99/month unlocks unlimited picks across all 6 supported sports: NFL, NBA, MLB, NHL, Soccer, and UFC.
+The paid plan at $9.99/month unlocks unlimited picks across all seven supported sports: NFL, NBA, MLB, NHL, EPL, MLS, and PGA.

 5 fully analyzed picks per day.
 No credit card.
 See exactly why each prop is scored the way it is — before you enter.